zenml-io/zenml-projects/nba-pipeline/README.md

     -o kubeflow_orchestrator \
     -c local_registry
 ```

+To reduce the amount of manual setup steps, we decided to work with a local Kubeflow Pipelines deployment in this repository (if you're interested in running your ZenML pipelines remotely, check out [our docs](https://docs.zenml.io/guides/functional-api/deploy-to-production#run-the-same-pipeline-on-kubeflow-pipelines-deployed-to-gcp).

 For the local setup, our kubeflow stack keeps the existing `local_metadata_store` and `local_artifact_store` but replaces the orchestrator and adds a local container registry (see diagram below).